microsoft/pxt/docs/simshim.md

 Both files should be listed in `"files"` section of `pxt.json`, and we also recommend they are checked into git.

+PXT implements a simple parser for a fragment of C++.
+This parser will not handle everything you throw at it.
+In particular, it is line based and doesn't take multi-line comments (other than doc comments) very well.
+To comment out a piece of C++ code use `#if 0 .... #endif`.

 Checkout the [microbit target](https://github.com/Microsoft/pxt-microbit) for an example.

 ## Auto-generation from the simulator